-Creative software maker Adobe (NASDAQ:ADBE) reported results in line with analyst expectations in Q4 FY2022 quarter, with revenue up 10% year on year to $4.52 billion.
-On the other hand, guidance for the full year missed analyst expectations with revenues guided to $19.2 billion at the midpoint, or 1.35% below analyst estimates.
-Adobe made a GAAP profit of $1.17 billion, down on its profit of $1.23 billion, in the same quarter last year.
+Creative software maker Adobe (NASDAQ:ADBE) reported results in line with analyst expectations in Q1 FY2023 quarter, with revenue up 9.22% year on year to $4.66 billion.
+The company expects that next quarter's revenue would be around $4.77 billion, which is the midpoint of the guidance range.
+That was roughly in line with analyst expectations.
+Adobe made a GAAP profit of $1.25 billion, down on its profit of $1.27 billion, in the same quarter last year.

 One of the most well-known Silicon Valley software companies around, Adobe (NASDAQ:ADBE) is a leading provider of software as service in the digital design and document management space.

 Adobe was originally founded in 1982 and famously Steve Jobs soon after attempted to acquire it for $5 million.
 The founders refused and instead negotiated an investment and a five year licencing deal with Apple (AAPL), which made them the first company in the history of Silicon Value to turn profit in its first year and started their impressive journey.

 The company is famous for inventing the PDF format and its photo-editing and publishing software products like Photoshop or Illustrator which have become household names and leading industry standards.
 Over time Adobe leveraged the key role their products played in the lives of their customers and built a cloud ecosystem of products and services around them.

 Today the company has a very strong portfolio of products, through its Creative Cloud offering it provides tools for digital design and publishing, such as Adobe Premiere that is used for professional movie production.
 The Document Cloud enables customers to create electronic documents and manage their lifecycle, offering the ability to sign legally binding documents electronically through Adobe Sign.
 Lately Adobe has been expanding into offering software for hosting content online and providing customers with the ability to monetize their readers via advertising.